Carrying out Effective Spending Reviews

-Invited to apply are public officials from countries across Europe, and in particular the CEF Constituency countries.
+Invited to apply were public officials from countries across Europe, and in particular the CEF Constituency countries.

-- There are no limitations in number of participants per country or institution.
+- There were no limitations in number of participants per country or institution.

-- To participate at this course basic information technology is needed (internet connection, and computer or tablet).
+- To participate at this course basic information technology was needed (internet connection, and computer or tablet).